timothyjjcrow/pickleballapp/README.md

 - **GameParticipant**: Many-to-many relationship between games and users
 - **ChatMessage**: Messages associated with games

-### Database Initialization
+### Database Initialization and Migration

-The database can be initialized and populated using the provided scripts:
+The database can be initialized and migrated using the management script:

 ```
-python scripts/init_db.py     # Create database tables
+# Initialize database for development
-python scripts/seed_db.py     # Populate with real court data and sample games
+python manage.py setup-db --env development

+# Run migrations for production
+python manage.py migrate --env production
 ```

-The `seed_db.py` script loads real court data from the `courts.json` file located in the root directory.
-This file contains detailed information about pickleball courts including locations, amenities, hours, and ratings.
-The script also creates sample users, games, participants, and chat messages to demonstrate the application's functionality.

-For more details about the database scripts, see [scripts/README.md](scripts/README.md).

 ## Testing